 The Company accounts for any pension asset or liability in accordance with FRS 102.
-The net pension asset as at 31 March 2021 was £179m (2020: £213m).
-Annual special pension contributions decreased for the Group in the year ended 31 March 2021 totalling £12.5m (Company's share: £7.5m).
-These additional contributions will be paid annually until 31 March 2027 to repair the actuarial deficit in the defined benefit pension scheme.
+The net pension asset as at 31 March 2022 was £145m (2021: £119m).
+Annual special pension contributions for the Group remain £12.5m (2021: £12.5m) (Company's share: £5m).
+These additional contributions were paid annually until 31 March 2022 to repair the actuarial deficit in the defined benefit pension scheme.
 The Company's normal contributions remain at 37.3%.
 The Company's actuary undertook a triennial review during 2018/19 to update the actuarial deficit for recent changes in external and market conditions.